MSc in Criminology and Criminal Justice

-The timings below refer to the full-time course, please see the part-time MSc webpage for details of the part-time course.
+Please see the part-time MSc webpage for further details of the part-time course.

 Compulsory courses run weekly during the first two terms: Criminological Theories and Criminal Justice in Michaelmas and Hilary terms and Research Design and Data Collection in Michaelmas Term.
 A further compulsory (but non-examined) course is run weekly in the third term.

 The course begins by exploring the key cross-cutting themes of race, gender, and global approaches in criminology.
-In the first term, this course develops understanding of the organising categories and central claims of a range of modern criminological perspectives of crime and social control.
+This course develops understanding of the organising categories and central claims of a range of modern criminological perspectives of crime and social control.
 It will equip you to recognise the main problems, questions, dichotomies and ideas that have shaped modern criminological thought, to understand the nature of ‘theory’ and ‘explanation’ within criminology, and to both appreciate and critique the history and development of criminological thought.

 Research Design and Data Collection